crawford134/PersonalPortfolio/README.md

 1. Go to the github pages section in the domain & add custom domain
 2. update the package.json file to have the url in it
+3. create a cname file add the url to it